SELECT your best contacts FROM Salesforce Marketing Cloud WHERE Data Filter is not enough.

 SQL is straightforward to read but requires a bit of understanding to write.
 However, with only the

-SELECT being available, it is effortless to grasp.
+SELECT being available in Marketing Cloud, it is effortless to grasp.

 There are four most important elements that you will be using in nearly every query in SFMC:

 SELECT: tell the query what data you want to leverage